sixeyed/docker-networking-workshop/swarm.md

 Now that we have an overlay network in our Docker EE cluster, it's time to create a service that uses the network.

-Execute the following command from **manager1** to create a new service called *myservice* on the *overnet* network with two tasks/replicas.
+Execute the following command from **manager1** to create a new service called *ubuntu* on the *overnet* network with two tasks/replicas.

 ```
-docker service create --name ubuntu \
+docker service create --name ubuntu --detach \
 --network overnet \
 --replicas 6 \
 sixeyed/ubuntu-with-utils sleep infinity